MrDaggubati/aws-eks/aws-eks-fargate/README.md

-# To spin up an Amazon EKS cluster using eksctl on AWS Fargate and use ALB Ingress Controller for loadbalancing
+# Spin up an Amazon EKS Fargate cluster
+By using eksctl on AWS Fargate and use ALB Ingress Controller for loadbalancing

-# nginx!!

-To execute this, your environment must be having eksctl, awscli configured and having access aws through cli folllow for instrructions
+To execute this, your environment must be having eksctl, awscli configured and access to aws through cli

-# eksctl
-# awscli
+# eksctl,  awscli , kubectl,
-# aws sts token genarator
+aws sts token genarator  [Optonal]